-[EagerLoad] Which is more useful: leftJoin or with?
+[EagerLoad] Which is more useful, leftJoin or with?
 [N+1 problem]

 N+1 problem

-(Leaving my story aside) Let
+(Leaving my own story aside)

 class Bolg { public function comments(): HasMany { return $this->hasMany(Comment::class); } }